I've Tested Positive, Now What?

 Cancer risk associated with an inherited mutation

-If you have tested positive for a mutation, we recommend that you consult with a genetics expert who can assess your personal and family history of cancer, and help you determine the best risk management plan.
+If you have tested positive for a mutation, we recommend that you consult with a genetics expert who can assess your personal and family history of cancer, and help you decide on a plan to manage your risk.
+Note that when we use "men" and "women" we are referring to the sex you were assigned at birth.

 Increased lifetime cancer risks associated with a mutation: